codecombat/treema/README.md

 Like [tv4](https://github.com/geraintluff/tv4) crossed with [JSON Editor Online](https://github.com/josdejong/jsoneditor/) or [Hulk](https://github.com/kevinburke/hulk).

 Originally designed for use in the [CodeCombat](http://codecombat.com/) challenge editor.
+Design and behavior inspired by Chrome Dev Tools and the Starcraft II Galaxy Editor.

 ## Get in touch
 You can use the [GitHub issues](https://github.com/sderickson/treema/issues), the [Discourse forum](http://discourse.codecombat.com/), the [HipChat](http://www.hipchat.com/g3plnOKqa), or [email](mailto:team@codecombat.com) the [team](http://codecombat.com/about).